Dark, intense peanut butter bars are keto and low carb. An easy no bake recipe, these bars are gluten free and made without graham crackers.

-I adore these healthy keto peanut butter chocolate bars!
-They are chocolaty, intense, and wonderful.
+I adore these healthy keto peanut butter bars!
+They are chocolatey, intense, and wonderful.
 They combine two of my favorite foods: creamy peanut butter and very dark chocolate.

 If you don’t want to use the honey substitute, feel free to experiment with other sweeteners.
 I haven’t tried this recipe with other sweeteners, though, so I don’t know what would work and what wouldn’t.

-Peanut butter is one reason why I could never adopt a strict Paleo diet – well, that and cheese. 🙂
+Admittedly, peanut butter is not paleo.
+I have to admit that peanut butter is one reason why I could never adopt a strict Paleo diet.
+Well, that and cheese. 🙂

 Peanut Butter Chocolate Bars